Dynamic stream importing and exporting

 on the input port that subscribes to the stream, which can be achieved

-function of the Operator
+by the getInputPortAt function of the Operator class.

-Given an input port object of type OperatorInputPort
+Given an input port object of type OperatorInputPort,

 operations such as updating or modifying the subscription expressions

 can be done with the provided APIs.
-These APIs take objects of type SubscriptionExpression
+These APIs take objects of type SubscriptionExpression,

 which holds a modifiable expression.
 The following is an example that